anchor/fleet-magento-docs/docs/how-to/manage-environments.md

 Until a release is unloaded, it is still running and consuming resources.

 If the release to be unloaded is active, it will first be deactivated automatically.
-You cannot unload the active release for your production environment.
+You cannot unload the active release for a protected environment.

 ```
 $ fleet env unload <environment_name> <release_id>